Glavin001/ember-enumerology/README.md

 ##### Parameters

 - `key` - the property name to sort on.
-- `compareFunction` - a function to define a custome sort operation.
+- `compareFunction` - a function to define a custom sort operation.
 See: [Array#sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)

+notes:

+  - Enumerology never mutates the original collection, so a new copy of the array is created before being passed into `sortBy`.
+  - By default JavaScript sorts collections "lexigraphically", ie in alphabetical order (if no `compareFunction` is provided).

+see also: `sortNumericallyBy`

 ### `sortNumerically`